johnhaldson/pushman/readme.md

 Once the database configuration is set, you can run `php artisan migrate` followed by `php artisan key:generate` to publish the database layout.
 Or on Forge, just redeploy the site.

+You may also need to run find `storage/* -type d -exec chmod 775 {} \;` to grant write permissions on your storage folder

 **You MUST set an App Key.**

 #### Runtime